Impact review cycles

 If you have any questions about the Impact Review process, or need help in general, please Slack #ask-people-team

 We create a high-performance culture at Sourcegraph by providing continuous, actionable, and direct feedback, both informally and formally.
-While we expect our Managers to provide ongoing feedback with Teammates year-round in 1:1 meetings and informally, we also provide formal feedback via our semi-annual “impact review” process, which takes place annually in February and August.
+While we expect our Managers to provide ongoing feedback with Teammates year-round in 1:1 meetings and informally, we also provide formal feedback via our annual “impact review” process, which takes place in February.

-The purpose of this handbook page is to outline our formal semi-annual feedback review process, known as “impact reviews.”
-We refer to our semi-annual review process as “impact reviews” because they reveal the impact that you are making here at Sourcegraph.
+The purpose of this handbook page is to outline our formal annual feedback review process, known as “impact reviews.”
+We refer to our annual review process as “impact reviews” because they reveal the impact that you are making here at Sourcegraph.

 To read more about how we provide continuous feedback and our performance improvement plan (PIP) process, please see our Teammate Development page.